-Doctoral student academic fees for the final year will be pro-rated, based on a 12-month academic year, for the number of months that elapse between September and (including) the month in which the final thesis (including corrections required by the Final Oral Examination committee) is submitted to the GCTS.
+Doctoral student academic fees for the final year will be pro-rated, based on a 12-month academic year, for the number of months that elapse between September and (including) the month in which the final digital upload of the thesis to TSpace (including corrections required by the Final Oral Examination committee) is approved by the GCTS.
 Fees for the final month will not be charged if the requirements are met before the 16th day of the month.
 Incidental and ancillary fees will be charged per session and are not pro-rated monthly.

 Academic fees for the final extension year will be pro-rated, based on 50% of the domestic fee for the 12-month academic year, for the number of months that elapse between September and (including) the month in which the thesis (including corrections required by the Final Oral Examination committee) is submitted to the GCTS.
 Fees for the final month will not be charged if the requirements are met before the 16th day of the month.
-Incidental and ancillary fees will be charged per session and are not prorated monthly.
+Incidental and ancillary fees will be charged per session and are not pro-rated monthly.
 See also §A14.4.2 Minimum Degree Fee above.